l00pb4ck/HackTheBox-WriteUps/traceback/readme.md

 5. [Appendix](https://github.com/l00pb4ck/HackTheBox-WriteUps)

 ## Executive Summary
 Traceback is a compromised web server.
-The attacker left a message on the default page, (Insert Message).
-The message indicates that a back door was left on the system.
-The attacker had uploaded a webshell and never changed the default credentials.
-Using the webshell, I was able to gain a remote shell on the web server as the webadmin user.
-The webadmin user was allowed to execute a single command via sudo as the sysadmin user.
-Using sudo to execute a lua interpreter, I was able to utilize a privelege escalation LUA script that was left in webadmin's home directory to become the sysadmin user.
-This allow me to capture the user level flag.
-The message of the day (motd) content files were editable by sysadmin and the motd server ran as root.
-To gain root access, I added a remote shell callback to the motd header file.
-Once root, I was able to access the root flag.
+The server contained 4 critical and 1 high findings.
+The first 3 critical findings relate to the backdoor left by the attackers which used the default credentials from the backdoor author.
+In addition, the backdoor was accessable from the internet and allowed for remote command execution on the server.
+The remaining critical finding was due to a non-privileged account that is allowed to modify system files.
+These system files allow privilege escalation to the root (privileged) user.
+The remaining high finding relates to the service account that runs the web server which is allowed to execute commands with elevated permissions.

+It is recommended to remove the backdoor from the webserver and remediate the method of entry that allowed the attacker to compromise the server and place the backdoor.
+The execution of commands with elevated privileges should be reserved for non-service accounts and should therefore be corrected.
+Finally, all system files should only be modifiable by the root user or a delegated user that has been granted the specific rights to modify only the files needed.

 ## Findings Summary
 ID         | Severity | Short Description
 ---------- | -------- | -------
 HtB-FB-001 | Critical | Backdoor Webshell Accessable from Internet
 HtB-FB-002 | Critical | Passwords Default Creds
 HtB-FB-003 | Critical | Remote Command Execution
 HtB-FB-004 | Critical | Non-root User Can Modify System Files